The 20 Best Fruitcakes to Order Online 2023

 We’ve rounded up the best fruitcakes you can buy.
-But fruitcake isn’t just for the holidays anymore!
-Sure, it’s a beautiful addition to a holiday dessert table but it has also been “discovered” by endurance athletes, hikers, bikers, and others as the ideal energy snack, often replacing energy bars as a healthier—and so much more delicious—fruit and nut alternative.
-We happen to agree, and we’ve found delicious fruitcakes to order online all year long.
+But fruitcake isn’t just for the holidays anymore.
+Fruitcake has been “discovered” by endurance athletes, hikers, bikers, and others as the ideal energy snack, often replacing energy bars as a healthier—and so much more delicious—fruit and nut alternative.
+We happen to agree.
+Below you’ll find the most delicious fruitcakes to order online all year long.

 The Best Fruit Cake to Buy?
 It’s Complicated

-Which is the best fruit cake to buy?
+Which is the best fruit cake?
 Tastes in fruitcake can be quite opinionated.
 You’ve got your candied fruit camp—the folks who expect to see red and green candied cherries and pineapple in every slice of a fruit-and-nut-packed cake.
 You know, cakes so dense you are advised to run a sharp knife under hot water before attempting to cut a slice.

 Adding to the debate is whether a splash of alcohol for aging is a good thing.
 Should it be rum? bourbon? brandy?
 Or should it be alcohol free?
 Our test-tasting experience revealed that except for Red Truck Bakery’s Havana Fruitcake, none of the fruitcakes we tried had a pronounced taste of alcohol.
 Our advice if a taste of alcohol is what you are looking for: order a fruitcake early, poke it generously with a skewer, lightly sprinkle it with an ounce or two of your favorite spirit (bourbon, rum, brandy, cognac), wrap it back up snugly, and tuck it in the back of your fridge to let the flavors mellow for a few weeks or months.
 Then…enjoy!
 But keep it out of reach of the youngsters.